 (3) Photocopy of Passport:

-To be submitted with the application form, if you possess your passport which you will carry when entering Japan for this program.
+You should submit it with the application form, if you possess your passport which you will carry when entering Japan for this program.
 If not, you are requested to submit its photocopy as soon as you obtain it.